 - 4 Tablespoons granulated sugar, more or less, to taste

 - ¼ teaspoon freshly ground black pepper

 - 1 Tablespoon dijon or spicy brown mustard (optional)

 - Add potatoes to a large pot and cover with at least 1 inch of water.
 Generously salt the water (about 1 Tablespoon of salt), then bring to a boil and cook for about 10 minutes or until the potatoes can easily be pierced with a fork.
 Drain well and slice potatoes into thick discs or chunks.
 Set aside.

 - Cook bacon in a large skillet over medium-high heat until crispy.
 Remove from the pan, crumble, and set aside, reserving at least 2 Tablespoons of the bacon grease.

 - Cook the onions in the bacon grease over medium heat until softened and starting to brown, about 5 to 8 minutes.
-Add vinegar, water, sugar, salt, and pepper.
+Add vinegar, water, sugar, salt, pepper, celery seeds, and mustard.
 Bring to a boil, then add potatoes, parsley, and half of the crumbled bacon.
 Toss to coat the potatoes and evenly heat everything through, then transfer to a serving dish.
 Sprinkle with the remaining crumbled bacon.
 Serve warm.